ImChong/Practice_LeetCode_C/.github/ISSUE_TEMPLATE/issue-guideline-template.md

 ---
 name: Issue Guideline
-about: If you are a new contributors, please click "Get started" to create a new issue.
+about: Click "Get started" to create a new issue with guidelines.
 title: ''
 labels: ''
 assignees: ImChong